 3.1.2 Wet and dry temperature in poultry house

-Figure 2 showed the graphical representation of the hourly dry bulb and wet bulb temperature level recorded by each sensors in all the sections of the poultry house.
+Figure 2 showed shows the graphical representation of the hourly dry bulb and wet bulb temperature level recorded by each sensors in all the sections of the poultry house.
 The dry bulb temperature in the experimental rooms exhibited same trend with that of the temperature sensors.
 The temperature level for the dry bulb temperature remained as preset for the dry bulb temperature except for the one placed inside the controlled experiment room which flows along with ambient temperature.
 For the wet bulb temperature, the values reduced with increase in preset temperature level inside the experimental rooms with room at 41 °C recording the lowest wet bulb temperature value (approximately 16 °C) and 32 °C experimental room having the highest value (approximately 20 °C).
 Experimental room of 29 °C exhibited a constant wet bulb temperature value of 21.5 °C and this was due to the extremely low temperature value that the room was subjected to.

 Likewise the controlled experimental room was at 25 °C wet bulb temperature value throughout the 40 hours of the laboratory experimental process.
 Setiadi et al. (2018), reported a similar result that there is more thermal stability in an enclosed house with insulation that open houses while Küçüktopcu et al. (2017), reported instability in and open poultry house while experimenting the determination of poultry house indoor heating and cooling days using degree-day method.
 The result from this experiment is in tandem with that reported by Falayi and Olanipekun (2017) in the design and fabrication of a discomfort index meter for determination of stress in livestock.